-I am currently a postdoctoral researcher in the group of Edouard Hannezo at the Institute of Science and Technology Austria.
-I focus on merging theory with experimental data analysis to explore collective cell migration and tissue morphogenesis.
+I was a postdoctoral researcher in the group of Edouard Hannezo at the Institute of Science and Technology Austria.
+My main focus was merging theory with experimental data analysis to explore collective cell migration and tissue morphogenesis.

 During a research visit at the University of Nottingham, I had the opportunity to work with John W. Barrett on "spin-foam models", which are candidates for a quantized space-time structure.